Koredotcom/docs/docs/gale/agents/agents-flows/perform-other-actions-on-the-flow-builder/manage-input-and-output.md

-# Manage input and output
+# Manage Input and Output

 You can initiate a fresh agent flow and specify the inputs required to initialize the process.
 Within the starting node, essential variables necessary for the flow's execution are received from the front end through API requests.
 Correspondingly, the end node gathers outputs from the preceding nodes and transmits them for utilization by the front end as an API.